ryuichiueda/opy/README.md

 9.42477796076938 0.1411200080598672
 ```

-* note: It works only in the list action.
+* note: It works only in list actions.
 Each element must not be changed in the list.

 ### list comprehension